MaretRudAul/Time_Travelor_Website/README.md

 ### Current Features

-- **Secure Token Generation:** A new token is generated every minute using cryptographic randomness.
+- **Secure Token Generation:** A new token is generated every minute using cryptographic randomness, updated to the user using websockets.
 - **Simple and Intuitive Interface:** A clean design allows easy access to the tokens and website functionality.
 - **Open Source:** The project is available for everyone to explore, contribute to, and improve.